 Constructed in 1991, Boettner Hall was designed to provide standard university housing with slightly larger rooms.
-Located on 15th Street between Providence Avenue and Walnut Street, the co-ed, air-conditioned building accommodates about 60 students in double-rooms on three single-sex floors.
+Located on 15th Street between Providence Avenue and Walnut Street, the co-ed, air-conditioned building accommodates about 60 students in double-rooms on three floors.

 - Approximate room dimensions are 11'7" x 17'6"